christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 - negative example will have to output a result inferior to -1 : $$ w \cdot x < - 1$$

+The hinge loss is a convex function, easy to minimize.
+Although it is not differentiable, it's easy to compute its gradient localy.
+There exists also [a smooth version of the gradient](https://en.wikipedia.org/wiki/Hinge_loss).

 #  Squared hinge loss